Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Does Aqua Coat Wood Grain Filler Work?

-Aqua Coat is a water-based clear gel with a funky odor that smells like M&M's.
-It's messy to work with, but it's performed pretty good, so far, when prepping cabinets I painted.
-It doesn't completely mask the grain, but it fills the deep cracks that would otherwise show through paint.
-When using white paint, these cracks are very noticeable without filling them first.
+I tried this product based on a recommendation from another painter.
+It's a water-based gel with a funky odor that smells like M&M's.
+It's messy to work with, but it's performed pretty good when I've used it to prep cabinets I'm spray painting.
+It doesn't completely mask the grain, but it fills the deep cracks that would otherwise show through the paint.

 Applying Aqua Coat Grain Filler